 Prediction: By the year 2022, once all this horrible Second Avenue subway construction is done, the Upper East Side will officially be cool.
-Just as more of us “normals” are forced uptown due to the preposterous downtown rental market, the UES is suddenly sprouting some reasonable consumption junctions.
-No longer are neighborhood residents stuck with garbage like Dorrian’s and Brother Jimmy’s, because high-quality bar/restaurants have slowly started popping up.
-First Jones Wood Foundry, then ABV Wine Bar and now, the biggest and most earth-shattering of the bunch, The Penrose.
+As more and more people are forced uptown due to the preposterous downtown rental market, the UES is suddenly sprouting some reasonable consumption junctions.
+No longer are neighborhood residents stuck with places like Dorrian’s and Brother Jimmy’s, because high-quality bar/restaurants have slowly started popping up.
+First Jones Wood Foundry, then ABV Wine Bar, and now, the biggest and most earth-shattering of the bunch, The Penrose.
 Tell the construction workers there’s no need to blow the horn on 2nd between 82nd & 83rd.
 The above ground explosion has already happened.

 As you can see, we are impressed with The Penrose.
 They’ve succeeded in seamlessly making the UES as cool as it can possibly get, and there’s no shortage of action.
 This massive restaurant is room after room and bar after bar filled with seas of people.
 The space just seems to go on forever.
-Looking to get laid?
-We like your chances.
-It’s packed with crews of singles, both male and female.
-The beer selection is well thought out and priced nicely, but the food is what’s endeared us to The Penrose.
+The beer selection is well thought out and priced nicely, but the food is what’s endeared The Penrose to us.
 The menu is concise, cheap, simple, and exactly what we want to eat at a bar with a volume level of this magnitude.
 The spicy beef sandwich is delicious, the burger solid, and their fried pickles are some of the best we’ve ever had.

 Someone on Twitter asked us not to blow this place up before the neighborhood could enjoy it.
 The Penrose didn’t need any of our help - it’s already bananas.